 Before scheduling your delivery, walk around the area and ensure the path is clear.
 Look up as well.
 Low-hanging branches, overhead wires, and roof overhangs are all potential obstructions.
 Any decoration or item you have on your lawn or driveway will also need to be removed.
 Remove anything that is possible.

 If you do find obstructions or do not have the clearance, talk with your delivery crew before ordering.
 It is possible they will not deliver the moving POD rental to you.

 Finally, don’t forget to take into account how you are going to pack your POD container.
 Make sure the POD is facing the direction that will make packing the most convenient.

 What surfaces can PODS be placed on?

-The ideal surface for your POD is level and paved.
+The ideal surface for your POD portable storage container is level and paved.
 As long as you have the clearance, your delivery crew should have no issue dropping your storage system off.

-While you can place a POD on a gravel driveway, there is a fee applied.
+While you can place PODS moving containers on a gravel driveway, there is a fee applied.
 Because the rocks can damage the storage unit, the delivery company charges a fee.